 Talking to someone with PTSD

-When you approach your loved one to talk about post-traumatic stress disorder, stay positive, and make sure you listen to them.
-While you may have concerns that you want to voice, and you want to tell them how much you feel like professional help could benefit them, you don’t want the encounter to come across as an attack.
+When you approach your loved one to talk about post-traumatic stress disorder, stay positive and listen to them.
+While you may have concerns you want to voice and tell them how much you feel like professional help could benefit them, you don’t want the encounter to come across as an attack.
 You want to get your concerns across, but you don’t want to argue with them about how they feel.

 Ensure that you keep an open mind, don’t interrupt, and don’t invalidate their feelings.
-Only the person living with post-traumatic stress disorder can truly understand what it’s like, but they should also hear your side.
+Only people with post-traumatic stress disorder can truly understand what it’s like, but they should also hear your side.
 PTSD is a condition that affects the individual and all those close to them.

 How to help someone with PTSD

-There are many ways that you can potentially help someone with post-traumatic stress disorder, and you’ve already taken the first step of learning about the disorder.
+You can potentially help someone with post-traumatic stress disorder in many ways, and you’ve already taken the first step of learning about the disorder.
 While it may be challenging or even difficult to live with someone with PTSD, being there to support them is one of the most significant things you can do to help them cope.
-Keeping your relationship with them as happy and healthy as possible is a great way to make sure there is a strong foundation for recovery and healing.
+Keeping your relationship with them as happy and healthy as possible will ensure a strong foundation for recovery and healing.

 Actionable steps to take when helping someone with PTSD